tomhodgins/cssplus/README.md

 - `scrollTop`

 To have `scrollery` watch an element, you need to give that element a unique identifier, as well as add the `data-scrollery` attribute.
 The plugin will use either the value of the `data-scrollery` attribute, or else the value of the ID (if defined) for an element.

+By default, Scrollery will watch 0 elements.
+If you add a `data-scrollery` attribute to either the `<html>` or `<body>` element it will attach an event listener for the `scroll` event on the `window`, otherwise if you add the `data-scrollery` attribute attribute to other elements it will add a `scroll` listener to that element.

+To run Scrollery whenever you want, use the `scrollery()` function in JS.

 ```html
 <div id=example data-scrollery></div>